Jochen Rindt: Death and legacy

+On November 1970, the UEFA Euro 1972 qualifying football matches in Austria held one minute of silence in remembrance of Rindt before the matches.

 Rindt was commemorated in many ways.
 The early season BARC 200 Formula Two race was renamed the Jochen Rindt Memorial Trophy for as long as the series existed.
 In 2000, on the 30th anniversary of his death, the city of Graz unveiled a bronze plaque in remembrance of Rindt, with wife Nina and daughter Natasha present.
 The penultimate corner at the Red Bull Ring in Austria is named after Rindt.

 The Historic Sports Car Club in the United Kingdom hosts a historic Formula 2 championship, whose pre-1972 category is called the "Class A Jochen Rindt Trophy".

 Personal life

 In March 1967, Rindt married Nina Lincoln, a Finnish model and daughter of racing driver Curt Lincoln, whom he had raced in the early part of his career.
 After becoming engaged, Lincoln had originally broken up with Rindt and sent the engagement ring back.
 Rindt then put it back into the box with a note telling her to keep it until she changed her mind, which she did upon receiving the package, later explaining: "I like men who know what they want."
 The couple moved to Switzerland, near Begnins, where they built a house together.
 The Rindts had one daughter, Natasha, who was two years old at the time of her father's death.
 Nina Rindt married twice more after Rindt's death, first Philip Martyn, with whom she had another daughter, and then Alexander Hood, 4th Viscount Bridport, making her Nina Hood, Lady Bridport.
 The couple had a son, Anthony.
 Their daughter Natasha later worked with Bernie Ecclestone for several years after he had taken over the commercial rights of Formula One.

 Rindt had met Bernie Ecclestone during his time at Cooper and the two became friends.
 Noticing his commercial talent, Rindt allowed Ecclestone to manage his professional contracts, without ever officially employing him as a manager.
 Ecclestone said of the relationship: "I was never his manager, we were good friends.
 I helped him with any help he ever needed."
 After Rindt's accident, it was Ecclestone who carried his bloody helmet back to the pit lane.